isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 $ systemctl start cockpit
 ```

-Local firewall is configured so that we can connect to the cockpit user interface via HTTP from our workstation.
+Then ,the local firewall is configured so that we can connect to the Cockpit user interface via HTTP from our workstation.

 ```sh
 $ firewall-cmd --add-service=cockpit && firewall-cmd --add-service=cockpit --permanent
 ```

-Finally, verify you can connect to the cockpit user interface and log in with the builder image server local account.
+Finally, verify you can connect to the Cockpit user interface and log in with the builder image server local account.

 <div class="my-gallery" itemscope itemtype="http://schema.org/ImageGallery">
   <figure